compphil/truth/index.md

 Elfia Bezou-Vrakatseli was supported by [UK Research and Innovation](https://gow.epsrc.ukri.org/NGBOViewGrant.aspx?GrantRef=EP/S023356/1) in the [UKRI Centre for Doctoral Training in Safe and Trusted Artificial Intelligence](https://safeandtrustedai.org).

+Thomas Feeney was supported by a sabbatical grant from the [University of Saint Thomas](https://www.stthomas.edu/), where he is an Associate Professor of Philosophy.

 ## Ch.
 I, Dialectical Power Dynamics

 ### The Kaleidoscope of Reasonableness